craft-coder/plantuml-styles/examples/modern-style/readme.md

-# Blue Style Examples
+# Modern Style Examples

-Here you can find some examples when including the `blue-style.plantuml` file.
+Here you can find some examples when including the `modern-style.plantuml` file.

 ## Class Diagram